macrespo42/ready_set_boole/README.md

 You must write a function that takes as input a string that contains a propositional formula in reverse polish notation, and writes its truth table on the standard output.

 You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+###  <a name="ex05">Exercise 05 - Negation Normal Form</a>

+Maximum time complexity: **N/A**
+Maximum space complexity: **N/A**

+You must write a function that takes as input a string that contains a propositional formula in reverse polish notation, and returns an equivalent formula in **Negation Normal Form** (NNF), meaning that every negation operators must be located right after a variable.

+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+###  <a name="ex06">Exercise 06 - Conjunctive Normal Form</a>

+Maximum time complexity: **N/A**
+Maximum space complexity: **N/A**

+You must write a function that takes as input a string that contains a propositional formula in reverse polish notation, and returns an equivalent formula in **Conjunctive Normal Form** (CNF).
+This means that in the output, every negation must be located right after a variable and every conjunction must be located at the end of the formula.

+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.

+###  <a name="ex07">Exercise 07 - SAT</a>

+Maximum time complexity: **O(2n)**
+Maximum space complexity: **N/A**

+You must write a function that takes as input a string that contains a propositional formula in reverse polish notation and tells whether it is satisfiable.

+You must also turn in a main function in order to test your function, ready to be compiled (if necessary) and run.